the-anylogic-company/AnyLogic-Pypeline/README.md

 These instructions will get Pypeline integrated with AnyLogic.
 They are described more thoroughly in the provided wiki (which is what the user guide migrated to).

 ### Prerequisites
-You need to have AnyLogic with any valid license (PLE, University, or Professional) and a version of Python installed on your machine.
+You need to have AnyLogic with any valid license (PLE, University, or Professional) and **any version of Python 3 - except from the Windows store - installed on your machine.

+**_Note: Python from the Windows store is not supported due to the inability to externally call its executable.
+Any other source is supported (e.g., official installer, anaconda, system package managers)._

 ### Installation

-1. Download the `Pypeline.jar` file (from the [releases](https://github.com/t-wolfeadam/AnyLogic-Pypeline/releases)) and place it somewhere it won't be moved (or accidently deleted).
+1. Download the `Pypeline.jar` file (from the [releases](https://github.com/t-wolfeadam/AnyLogic-Pypeline/releases)) and place it somewhere it won't be moved (or accidentally deleted).
 2. Add it to your AnyLogic palette.
 A step-by-step explanation of how to do this is available in the AnyLogic help article ["Managing Libraries"](https://help.anylogic.com/topic/com.anylogic.help/html/libraries/managing-libraries.html?cp=3_5_4).
 3. You should see a new palette item for Pypeline with the custom Python Communicator agent.

 ## Quick start guide
 This section goes over testing the connection works and a simple tutorial.

-*For a full explanation of how to use, including a deeper description of the available functions, please refer to the wiki. *
+*For a full explanation of how to use, including a deeper description of the available functions, please refer to the wiki.*

 ### Testing connection
 To ensure proper connection is made, first run a simple test: